tom-howard/ros/docs/com2009/la1/week4.md

 ---
 title: "Week 4: ROS Services"
-subtitle: "Here, you'll learn how ROS Services can be used in combination with the standard publisher/subscriber principles that you already know about, to control a robot more effectively for certain operations."
+description: "Here, you'll learn how ROS Services can be used in combination with the standard publisher/subscriber principles that you already know about, to control a robot more effectively for certain operations."
 ---

 !!! info